Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 Let's remember that for this law, the members of the Professional Football League and the Albanian Football Federation boycotted the development of the Albanian Football Championship a year ago for several months, while they received the promise that this law would be approved before the parliamentary elections in April 2021.

-Even former MP Ylli in an interview for the show "31 minute” on VAT in January 2021, promised that this law would be approved within 6 months, before the creation of the new government.
+Even former MP Ylli, in an interview for the TVSH show " 31 Minutes " in January 2021, promised that this law would be approved within 6 months, before the creation of the new government.

 Even for the coach of the national boxing team, Zef Gjoni, the sponsorship law would bring breath to the sport, since no company comes close to giving money, when it does not get something back, no matter how great the champion is.